dwyl/learn-flutter/README.md

 }
 ```

-Finally, to display the data, we would want to use the
+Finally, to display the data,
+we use the `FutureBuilder` widget.
-`FutureBuilder` widget.
-As the name implies, it's a
+As the name implies,
-widget made to handle async data operations.
+it's a widget that handles async data operations.

 ```dart
 FutureBuilder<Todo>(